 I had been working for 10 years in advertising and initially, I would have an existential crisis every two years or so questioning whether putting out flames, being the punching bag for creatives, the psychologist to clients and often working 12-14 hour workdays for ungrateful bosses (aka being a Project Director) was what I wanted to do for the rest of my life.
 Then, these crises started occurring more often.

 I honestly don’t think that that alone would have been enough to push me into making the decision I made, however, in parallel I had recently become forcibly single (yeah, I was dumped), I was going through some family issues that made me realise that work was not everything in life, and to top it off, my boss had just crossed the threshold of sanity into a sordid insanity that you only find in movies (this was the tipping point so I’m actually grateful to him).

-So, on one fine morning (after taking a Diazapan and it coming into effect) I marched into my boss’s office and quit.
+So, on one fine morning (after taking a Diazapan) I marched into my boss’s office and quit.

 NOTE: At this point countless people told me how brave I was and I just want to clarify that I did not (and still don’t) have children and I had a financial cushion to fall back on.
 It was not bravery but necessity and fear of an unfulfilling life that drove my decision.

 No job, No boyfriend, Some money and Some time.